 Salary is important, but what about the job’s benefits?
 What about the company culture?
 Will you be happy there?
 I was lucky to accept a job where many employees have stayed on for years, one where I could see myself long-term, but some people will go against their gut and take the first job offer they can get their hands on.
 Keep an open mind, but don’t settle if the job isn’t for you.

 13. Develop a sense of community, wherever you end up.

 Find free events in your area, cheap museums to visit, local parks and other attractions that contribute to your community’s identity.
 This helps you to take pride in where you live, especially when you are in a new place, and in my case, it helps me feel less homesick!
 These types of events can also help you to save money while still having fun with friends.

 14. Life doesn’t fit into a neatly shaped box.

 Sometimes, things don’t go as you plan, no matter how hard you try.
 There may be times when your life feels less like a glamorous Audrey Hepburn movie and more like an extremely depressing episode of Girls.
 It’s okay to veer off path once in a while, so long as you develop that support system that can steer you back on course.

 I cannot stress this enough.
 While you experience highs and lows after graduation, you will want to remember the highs and never take them for granted.
 As one project I’m working on this year, I keep a jar of all the great things that have happened in 2014.
 Every time I experience something positive that I want to remember, I write it down on a small slip of paper and stick it in the jar.
 At the end of the year, I look forward to pouring everything out and reliving some of those happy memories.
 After all, amidst the lows, the year has also brought with it some pretty spectacular highs. 🙂

 Readers: Are you a college graduate who would like to share a lesson you’ve learned since graduation?
-Email me at email@example.com for details on how you can contribute to an upcoming article on So It Must Be True!
+Email me at firstname.lastname@example.org for details on how you can contribute to an upcoming article!